jazziiRed/nbs-converter/README.md

 pip install mcschematic
 ```

 Both of these libraries can be installed using `pip`, which should be automatically installed for you alongside Python.
 If you are on Windows, this should have been a checkbox during installation.

+`pip` is a package manager used to install Python libraries that other people have written.
+These libraries contain code that you can use to easily do things that might take a long time to do from scratch, like parsing an `.nbs` file.

 If you have issues with `pip`, please look up your error message on Google.
 You might need to use `pip3` (or whatever version).
 Just like with Python, you can check your version of `pip` using either of the following commands:

 ```bash
 pip --version